nix-community/nixpkgs-lint/readme.md

 series of treewide PRs such as [moving cmake to buildInputs](https://github.com/NixOS/nixpkgs/pull/108022).
-The strategy was similar each time; write some shell one-liner to go through every file in Nixpkgs and find some anti-pattern to fix.
+The strategy was similar each time; write some shell one-liner to go through every file (27,000+ of them) in Nixpkgs and find some anti-pattern to fix.
 However, this is quickly problematic for multiple reasons:

 - it is hard to account for multi-line expressions